 Are you looking for an awesome vacation destination for fall break?
 Don’t count Hawaii out!
 Keep scrolling to find out why you should visit Hawaii in October for the best deals and minimal crowds!

-This post about why you should visit Hawaii in October contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about why you should visit Hawaii in October was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a fun and exciting way to spend your fall?